 We would point out happily married, normal couples we knew where one spouse had converted to Judaism, but the basic message was clear: We were expected to marry a Jew, or someone who had converted out of a sincere desire to be Jewish.

-Aside from the decidedly un-PC Game, we were brought up to believe that people of all races and religions are unique and important.
+Aside from the decidedly un-PC Game, we were brought up to believe that people of all races and religions are and important.

 Still, our heads would be buzzing with visions of gorgeous, rich Christopher or supermodel Christina.
 To heighten the drama, my brothers and I would make the Jewish candidate extra-unattractive.
 "And the Jewish guy has a congenital drooling problem, right?"